About all in Washington

 Tom Alberg & Judi Beck

 The Paul G. Allen Foundation

 FUND ADVISORY GROUP

-The All In WA Fund is a means for donors who want to contribute to a collective statewide effort to provide support where there is the greatest need.
-The Advisory Group to the Fund includes a diverse cross-section of community voices and perspectives from across the state, reflecting workers, families, and residents most impacted by the current health and economic crisis.
-List in formation.
+We are grateful to have the support of the All In WA Fund advisory group who provided strategic direction for funding priorities, shaped grant guidelines, and reviewed and recommended grant dockets.
+This group included a diverse cross-section of community voices and perspectives from across the state, reflecting workers, families, and residents most impacted by the current health and economic crisis.

 - Susan Balbas, Na’ah Illahee Fund

 - Lilliane Ballesteros, Latino Community Fund